-There are a number of things that can cause pain after root canal.
-Some of them may be preventable, some of them can be treated and will get better, but there are a few that cannot be fixed.
+Getting a root canal is the alternative to tooth extraction and getting a dental implant.
+The success rate is usually around 95%.
+But there are a number of things that can cause pain after root canal therapy.
+As with any dental procedure, some of them may be preventable, some of them can be treated and will get better, but there are a few that cannot be fixed.
+Find out which is which in this run-down of the common reasons of pain after root canal.

-But if bacteria are still in the bone around the root, it will be inflamed and painful.
-This will normally settle down on its own, given a little time.
+But if bacteria are still in the bone around the root, it will be inflamed and you may experience pain.
+This will normally settle down on its own in a couple of days, once the tissue inflammation has reduced.
+Most of the time, over-the counter pain medications will give you relief.

 Without a source of infection (the dead nerve in the root canal), the bacteria have nowhere to hide, and your own immune system will deal with the infection.
 You can speed things up with a course of antibiotics.
 Take a look at tooth abscess antibiotics.